Mechuka

-Line of Actual Control (McMahon Line) India-Tibet border 29 km north of Menchuka separates Indian territory and Chinese territory.
-Mechukha has a AGL airstrip.
-Reachable by one of the strategic India-China Border Roads, it is located 47 km northwest of district head office Tato and 187 km north of Aalo.
+The Line of Actual Control (McMahon Line) on the India-Tibet border, 29 km north of Menchukha, separates Indian territory and Chinese territory.
+Mechukha has an ALG airstrip and is also reachable by one of the strategic India-China Border Roads.
+It is located 47 km northwest of the district head office, Tato, and 187 km north of Aalo.

 Background

 Etymology

 The name Men-chu-kha means medicinal water of snow where men is medicine, while me refers to fire, chu is water and kha means ice in the local language, thus the difference in meaning of the two different names as per local belief.".

 History

-Mechuka is part of Arunachal Pradesh state of India.
+Menchukha is part of Arunachal Pradesh state of India.
 Prior to the construction of the modern road, the only access to the village was via an airstrip, used by the Indian Air Force to supply goods to local people.
-During those times (adi)ramo people use to trade with tibet like mithun for a salt and medicines.
+During those times, Membas (adi)ramo people used to trade with Tibet like Mithun for salt and medicines.

 Horses were their main means of travelling.
 People often sell horses for money, those time who used to have lots of cattle were regarded as rich.